Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ⛔    | ✅          |

-You can use an app setting called **WEBSITES_ENABLE_APP_SERVICE_STORAGE** to control whether or not the `/home` directory of your app is mapped to App Service built in storage.
+You can use an app setting called `WEBSITES_ENABLE_APP_SERVICE_STORAGE` to control whether or not the `/home` directory of your app is mapped to **App Service** built in storage.

 Storage persistence can be a useful feature if you need to share information across instances (for scale up / scale out scenarios), or if you need information to persist across application restarts.
 However there are a few caveats to keep in mind:

-If '/home' directory is mapped to App Service built in storage, your application will restart when an an App Service storage fail-over occurs.
+If '/home' directory is mapped to **App Service** built in storage, your application will restart when a storage fail-over occurs.

 If you don't require file persistence, you can set this app setting to **false**. this will make your app resilient to storage failovers.

 The absence of this app setting will result in the setting being **"true"**.
-In other words, if this app setting does not exist in storage will be mounted.
+In other words, if this app setting does not exist for your app storage will be mounted.

-[Kudu (Advanced Tools)](https://github.com/projectkudu/kudu/wiki) for Linux Apps runs in a separate container.
-The Kudu container always maps the /home directory to the App Service built in storage.
-That way, the /home/LogFiles directory will persist between restarts and scale out operations in the Kudu container.
+[**Kudu** (Advanced Tools)](https://github.com/projectkudu/kudu/wiki) for Linux Apps runs in a separate container.
+The **Kudu** container always maps the /home directory to the App Service built in storage.
+That way, the `/home/LogFiles` directory will persist between restarts and scale out operations in the **Kudu** container.

-Therefore, if you need to get Docker logs or other logs, always use the Kudu Bash console instead of using SSH to access your app's container.
+Therefore, if you need to get Docker logs or other logs, always use the **Kudu** Bash console instead of using SSH to access your app's container.
 (See this for more information on how to get the latest Docker logs from Kudu.)

 > **Note:**
-> Setting this app setting for **Code** scenarios will will have no impact.
 >
+> **Bring your own Code** apps ignore this app setting and always mount the built in storage.

 ### You cannot change permissions on the /home directory when persisting storage